lopez-christian/lopez-christian.github.io/aboutme.md

 My name is Christian Lopez.
 I grew up in San Jose, California, but now residing in Las Vegas, NV.
 Currently an online student at the University of California - San Diego.
 I'm majoring in cognitive neuroscience with a minor in psychology and attending the Flatiron School online data science bootcamp at the time of this posting.

+- I take delight in exploring the outdoors alongside my beautfiful girlfriend 👩🏻‍🤝‍👨🏽
 - I am the proud father to a beautiful little frenchie-boston mix 🐶
 - I love to be around my family and friends 🌍
 - I enjoy playing soccer and anything involving sports/outdoor activities ⚽️
-- I love to learn ... learn ... and learn 📝
+- I take appreciation in learning ... learning ... and learning 📝
 - I relish in the idea of picking at my brain with new ideas and concepts 🧠

 <p align = 'center'>